bob123456678/TrainControl/Readme.md

 * v1.6.4 [10/21/22]
     - Added speed sliders below each keyboard mapping button for quick control
-    - Double right click slider to change direction
+    - Double right-click slider to change direction

 * v1.6.3 [10/16/22]
     - Locomotive selector now automatically opens when an unassigned button is selected